Lynching of John Lee: Events leading to the lynching

 John Lee's background before arriving in Durant remains largely unknown.
 He was reportedly staying at a railroad YMCA camp in Denison, Texas, under the alias Jim Jennigan and seen in Caddo for only a few days prior.
-It is suspected that John Lee was responsible for the death and robbery of G. C. Freeman, the Secretary of the Denison YMCA, while in Armstrong, Oklahoma.
+It is suspected that John Lee was responsible for the robbery and murder of G. C. Freeman, the Secretary of the Denison YMCA, while in Armstrong, Oklahoma.
+Less than an hour before the attack on Campbell, Lee had beat, robbed, and kidnapped a black man, who manages to escape as he was being taken through the woods.
+Afterwards, Lee attempted to rob a store and burglarized a farm.

-In the early afternoon of August 12, 1911 John Lee came to the house, between Durant and Caddo, of Fanny Campbell asking for food.
+In the early afternoon of August 12, 1911, John Lee came to the house, between Durant and Caddo, of Fanny Campbell asking for food.
 She invited him in and gave him a meal.
 At the time Fanny Campbell was at the farm house with her 3 young children and her husband was in Durant on business.
-There are conflicting reports, but she was physically and possibly sexually assaulted.
-As John Lee fled the house he fired 3 shots hitting Fanny Campbell once in the hip, lower abdomen area.
+There are conflicting reports, but she was physically assaulted and possibly raped.
+As John Lee fled the house he fired 3 shots hitting Fanny Campbell in the hip and lower abdomen area.

-Following the assault, Deputy Sheriff McFatridge, Chief Deputy Norman, and Constable Early led a large mob of 500 armed men gathered to search for John Lee. a large mob, numbering around 500 armed men and led by local deputies, pursued Lee.
+Following the assault, Deputy Sheriff McFatridge, Chief Deputy Norman, and Constable Early led a large mob of 500 armed men gathered to search for John Lee.
+A large mob, numbering around 500 armed men and led by local deputies, pursued Lee.
 There was a brief shootout, with John Lee emptying his revolver and a "rain of bullets was poured into him."
 None of the mob was injured by his shots, while Lee's body was "torn to shreds."

 John Lee's body was placed in an automobile and brought back to Durant.
 There Fanny Campbell was able to identify John Lee's body as her assailant.
 She was then taken to a hospital in Sherman, Texas, as her condition deteriorated.
 Fanny Campbell died during the night.
 The mob then moved to the railroad tracks adjacent to the train station.
 A pile of wood was assembled, the body was placed upon it and set on fire.